CCurl/MachineForth/README.md

 # MachineForth
 This is a compiler/vm for a bare-bones Forth VM.
 NOTE: this is NOT related to, is any way, the Machine Forth of the great Chuck Moore.

+NOTE: This is very old.
+A newer, and more useable version can be found here: https://github.com/CCurl/minForth

 This was inspired by Chuck Moore's "Machine Forth".
 Please refer to this for more information:

 http://www.ultratechnology.com/mfp21.htm